Azure/azure-sdk-for-net/sdk/eventgrid/Azure.Messaging.EventGrid/samples/Sample3_ParseAndDeserializeEvents.md

 }
 ```

-### Using `AsSytemEventData()`
+### Using `TryGetSystemEventData()`
-If expecting mostly system events, it may be cleaner to switch on `AsSytemEventData()` and use pattern matching to act on the individual events.
-In the case where there are unrecognized event types, one can use the returned `BinaryData` to examine the event data.
+If expecting mostly system events, it may be cleaner to switch on `TryGetSystemEventData()` and use pattern matching to act on the individual events.
+If an event is not a system event, the method will return false and the out parameter will be null.
+As a caveat, if you are using a custom event type with an EventType value that later gets added as a system event by the service and SDK, the return value of `TryGetSystemEventData` would change from `false` to `true`.
+This could come up if you are pre-emptively creating your own custom events for events that are already being sent by the service, but have not yet been added to the SDK.
+In this case, it is better to use the generic `GetData<T>` method so that your code flow doesn't change after upgrading.

 ```C# Snippet:DeserializePayloadUsingAsSystemEventData
 foreach (EventGridEvent egEvent in egEvents)